Does CBD in Coffee Really Do Anything?

 A few weeks ago, in a bike shop–slash–coffee shop in Williamsburg, Brooklyn, I saw a little sign for a new product on offer: a CBD lavender latte.
 I didn’t get one, in part because it was 80 degrees outside, and also because my experiences with CBD are somewhat mixed.
 I have some gummy fruit candy that puts me straight to sleep, and I found using an oil dropper on my tongue too disgusting-tasting to be worth whatever marginal benefits it may have given me.
 But I knew other anxious people have had good experiences with CBD, and I like coffee, so I was interested — though I did wonder if coffee (a stimulant) and CBD (a cannabinoid thought to have relaxing properties) might just cancel each other out.

-To explain what CBD in coffee might do (and how coffee shops get away with selling it), I spoke to Esther Blessing, a psychiatrist who studies the use of CBD in treating PTSD, among other things, and Robert Carson, a pediatric neurologist who studies the use of CBD in treating kids with epilepsy.
+To explain what CBD in coffee might do (and how coffee shops get away with selling it), I spoke to Esther Blessing, a psychiatrist at NYU Langone who studies the use of CBD in treating PTSD, among other things, and Robert Carson, a pediatric neurologist at Vanderbilt University who studies the use of CBD in treating kids with epilepsy.

 What do we know CBD can do?